RasaHQ/rasa/docs/user-guide/prototype-an-assistant.rst

     responses:
        utter_greet:
            - text: |
                Hallo!
-How can I help you?
+How can I help you??
            - text: |
                hi!
        utter_ask_email: